-Every rider I have talked to has reiterated one thing; the tire and wheel you ride depends entirely on what type of riding you will be doing.
+Every rider I have talked to has reiterated one thing; the tire and wheel you ride depend entirely on what type of riding you will be doing.

 Now I am almost certain there is an overlap in effectiveness and only at the highest level of racing does the perfect tread, casing, weight, and wheel material combination actually come into play.

-Just like with car tires there are differing tread patterns, casing thread counts, and tire materials.
-Each of them has their strengths and weakness depending on the terrain.
+Just like with car tires, mountain bike tire compounds of different tread patterns, casing thread counts, and tire materials.
+Even the best mountain bike tire has its strengths and weakness depending on the terrain.

 Are you riding in the dense forests and muddy trails of the Pacific Northwest or on the sandy rocky trails of the desert?
 Are you riding on snow or ice?
 Sure this might seem like a logical thought but you need to carry it through to completion.